pink-junkjard/hyperfiddle/README.md

 # Hyperfiddle

+**Hyperfiddle** is a drop-in Datomic Console replacement, scriptable from the web browser in ClojureScript, for making sophisticated database applications.

 Hyperfiddle is a WYSIWYG editor for Hyperfiddle app-values ("hyperfiddles").
 Basically dev-tools for Hypercrud Browser.

 ![](http://i.imgur.com/v3cmewv.png)

+Hyperfiddle is our reference app, because it and pushes Hypercrud in recursive ways.
+It forced us to converge our abstractions and data model to a total solution without any gaps.
+We had to shave approximately 100% of the yaks for it to even be possible.

+## Hyperfiddle's runtime

+single page app vs SSR hybrid
+Routing, links
+doesnt break web

 # More reading